aqesters/vcnl4020-arduino-driver/README.md

 # VCNL4020
-Arduino C interface to an IR proximity and ambient light sensor using I2C communication
+Arduino C++ interface to configure and take measurements with the VCNL4020 proximity and ambient light sensor from Vishay Semiconductor.